obsidianmd/obsidian-help/en/Advanced topics/Mobile app beta.md

 #### iCloud

-When creating a vault, you can choose an existing vault on your iCloud Drive, or create a new one in your iCloud Drive.
-This lets you opening this vault from iCloud Drive on other devices.
+When creating a vault, you can choose an existing vault on your iCloud Drive, or create a new one there.
+This lets you open this vault from iCloud Drive on other devices.